FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Terminology/Systems & Plaforms/Port.md

 **Term**: Port (*network port*)

 **Definition**: A logical endpoint number on a machine that identifies a specific network service (e.g., port 80 for [HTTP](../Networks/Transfer%20Protocols/HTTP.md)).
+Ports help direct incoming and outgoing network traffic to the correct application or service.
+Ports are identified by numbers ranging from 0 to 65535, with well-known ports (0-1023) reserved for common services.
+They can use either the [TCP](../Networks/TCP%20IP%20Model/TCP.md) or [UDP](../Networks/UDP.md) protocol.

 **Context/Example**: A “secure machine” is described as having “all ports closed”; that means no services are listening, severely reducing the ways an attacker can connect.